European shares hit 7-year high as Italian banks rally

 By Blaise Robinson and Francesco Canepa

-PARIS/LONDON, Jan 19 European shares hit a seven-year high after rising for a third day on Monday as Italian banks rallied, boosted by the prospect of a significant corporate governance revamp, and Swiss stocks clawed back some of last week's losses.
+LONDON/PARIS, Jan 19 European shares hit a seven-year high on Monday as Italian banks rallied, boosted by the prospect of a significant corporate governance revamp, and Swiss shares clawed back some of last week's sharp losses.

-Broader market sentiment has been supported by expectations the European Central Bank will on Thursday unveil plans to buy sovereign bonds to try to fight deflation and revive growth.
+Broader market sentiment has been supported by expectations the European Central Bank will unveil plans to buy sovereign bonds at the end of a policy meeting on Thursday in a bid to boost inflation expectations in the region.

-"People are buying before it," said Justin Haque, a broker at Hobert Capital Markets.

-Popolare Milano, Banca Popolare dell'Emilia Romagna, Banco Popolare and UBI were up between 10 percent and 16 percent.
+Banca Popolare di Milano, Banca Popolare dell'Emilia Romagna, Banco Popolare and UBI were up between 7.5 percent and 11.3 percent.

-Swiss bank Julius Baer was the top gainer among larger European stocks as it rose 7 percent.
-The private bank said it did not suffer any losses in the two trading days after the Swiss National Bank's decision to abandon a three-year cap on the franc.
+Swiss bank Julius Baer was the top gainer among larger European stocks as it rose 5.5 percent.
+The private bank said it did not suffer any losses soon after the Swiss National Bank's decision to abandon a three-year-old cap on the franc.

 Expectation that the ECB will start buying government bonds, lowering yields on those bonds and pushing some investors into riskier asset classes such as equities, has helped European stocks outperform Wall Street this month.